Denim Companies Stretch To Compete With Leggings

 "People were really wanting this kind of comfortable feeling on their legs instead of thick denim," he says.
 "And they would wear it in the gym and slowly that trickled out of the gym and onto the streets."

-But after the denim industry hit a snag in the mid-2010s, Bhasin reports that companies like Levi's are on the rebound.
-He says that in 2017, the brand posted an 8 percent increase in revenue, its strongest growth since 2011.
+But after the denim industry hit a snag in the mid-2010s, companies like Levi's are on the rebound, Bhasin reports.
+He says that in 2017, the brand posted an 8 percent increase in revenue — its strongest growth since 2011.

 Interview Highlights